godotengine/godot-docs/classes/class_animation.rst

 - :ref:`int<class_int>`  **add_track**  **(** :ref:`int<class_int>` type, :ref:`int<class_int>` at_pos=-1  **)**

 Add a track to the Animation.
-The track type must be specified as any of the values in te TYPE\_\* enumeration.
+The track type must be specified as any of the values in the TYPE\_\* enumeration.

 .. _class_Animation_remove_track: